linode/apl-examples/README.md

 ## Create a Redis cluster and a PostgreSQL database

-Use the `postgresql` and the `redis` charts in the Otomi `Catalog` to create a Redis master-replica cluster and a PostgreSQL database.
+Use the `postgresql` and the `redis` charts in the APL `Catalog` to create a Redis master-replica cluster and a PostgreSQL database.
 - **Postgresql**:
   - Name: `<postgesql app name>` (E.g.`voting-app-psql`).
   - Click `Submit` (can use default values for this example)